PlanterApp/planter_blog/content/posts/2025-garden-plans/index.md

 [cover]
 relative = false
 +++
+We are getting geared up for the 2025 gardening season!
+The first step before we can get growing though is to plan out our gardens in Planter.
+Read on to see what we're up to and how we've used Planter to bring our garden plans to life.
+We hope you'll find some neat ideas to implement in your own garden plans!

+And if you haven't already seen it, check out our latest podcast where Peter, Milan, and Erin chat about our plans and what we're doing differently in 2025:

+{{< youtube 0HiIm5f5KXg >}}

 ## Erin

 This year, I moved to a new property that has more land to garden on.
 I am planning to sell veggies at our local farmers market (and my husband and I will eat a lot of veggies ourselves!)
 I started with an initial plan in a spreadsheet then I used Planter to visualize where the plants will go in the garden beds.
 The plant icons in Planter make the plan come to life in a way that’s tricky to do in a spreadsheet.
 Once I saw the plants in place I knew I had to make some tweaks to optimize the layout.
 Planter’s drag-and-drop interface makes it super easy to move plants around so you can tweak and make changes until you’re happy with your plan.
 I’ve intentionally left a few beds open in my plan.
 I might end up filling them or using them to trial some new ‘experimental’ plants.
 With Planter it’s easy to adjust my plan on the fly so I can adapt to what the season brings!